AWS EC2 Security

 • Security groups are associated with network interfaces.
 Changing an instance’s security groups changes the security groups associated with the primary network interface (eth0)

-• An ENI can be associated with 5 security groups and with 50 60 rules per security group
+• An ENI can be associated with 5 security groups and with 60 inbound and 60 outbound rules per security group (120 total rules per security group)

 • Rules for a security group can be modified at any time; the new rules are automatically applied to all instances associated with the security group.